Name: Jenn Dietz

 Self-described age group: over 30 club

-Occupation: Program Manager for a Nonprofit and West Potomac High School head cross country coach
+Occupation: Program manager for a nonprofit and head cross country coach at West Potomac High School

 Why I run: I’ve had a lot of great experiences and learned a great deal about myself through running.
 Currently I’m running to try and improve my fitness, but over the years running has given me a lot of discipline and strength while also allowing me to clear my head or work through tough times.

 When did you get started running: Cross country freshman year of high-school, although I didn’t get serious about training until junior/senior year.

 Have you taken a break from running: I took a break from structured training/races for a while (2009-2015), but continued running during that time.
 Other than that I’ll take 1-2 weeks off after a marathon or training cycle.

 Training shoe: Nike Structure, Adidas Supernova, New Balance Zante

 Coach or training group: Capital Area Runners, George Buckheit

 The hardest race you’ve ever run: Honestly, even my worse races or races on most challenging courses seem like nothing compared to how hard other times have been when I’ve dealt with loss/heartbreak.
 I try to remember how fortunate I am to be able to run and embrace whatever physical pain may come along with it, its easier for me to manage than other pain.